NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

-The first few lines are information about this particular run, including the Nextflow version used, which workflow definition file was used, a randomly generated run name (an adjective and a scientist), the revision ID as well as where the processes were executed (locally, in this case).
+The first few lines are information about this particular run, including the Nextflow version used, which workflow definition file was used, a randomly generated run name (an adjective and a scientist), the revision ID as well as where the processes were executed (locally, in this case, as opposed to *e.g.* SLURM or AWS).

 What follows next is a list of all the various processes for this particular workflow.
 The order does not necessarily reflect the order of execution (depending on each process’ input and output dependencies), but they are in the order they were defined in the workflow file - there's only the one process here, of course.
-The first part (*e.g* `[32/9124a1]`) is the process ID, which is also the first part of the subdirectory in which the process is run (before the outputs are transferred to the publish directory).
+The first part (*e.g.* `[32/9124a1]`) is the process ID, which is also the first part of the subdirectory in which the process is run (the full subdirectory will be something like `32/9124a1dj56n2346236245i2343`, so just a longer hash).
 We then get the process and its name.
 Lastly, we get how many instances of each process are currently running or have finished.
 Here we only have the one process, of course, but this will soon change.

 * Let's check that everything worked: type `ls results/` and see that it contains the output we expected.